- 5 pounds, lean pork or beef or combination of the two

 - Once the casings are dry, close vent to 1/4 opening, raise the temperature of the smoker to 165 degrees F, and hold until internal temperature of the pepperoni reaches 145 degrees F.

 If you like, you can add wood bisquettes at this stage.
-Pepperoni is usually not smoked but I used 6 apple bisquettes for a mild smoke flavor.
+Pepperoni is usually not smoked but I used 6 apple bisquettes for a mild smoke flavour.

 - Remove sausage from the smoker once the internal temperature has reached 145 degrees F. Chill with cold water until the internal temperature is reduced to 90-100 degrees F.